 - Swabs are not required routinely but may be necessary in cases where there is erosive disease to exclude infection such as candidiasis or herpes simplex.

 - In children, signs may mimic those of child sexual abuse.
 Note that a diagnosis of LS does not automatically exclude sexual abuse.
+Indeed trauma related to sexual abuse may potentially be a trigger in some cases.

 - Various other skin, genital or mucosal conditions, including: